andijakl/universal-beacon/README.md

 ## Version History

+### 1.6.0 - January 2016
+* Added translation to German
+* Fix crash when a Bluetooth Beacon with no further data is found.

 ### 1.5.0 - December 2015
 * Allow last two bytes of the Eddystone UID frame to be 0x00 0x00 for RFU, according to the specification.
 Some beacons do not send these bytes; the library now allows both variants.
 When creating a UID record, the library will now add the two additional bytes to conform to the spec.

 ### 1.4.0 - December 2015
 * Fix black window background color in example app on latest Windows 10 Mobile version